mayerrobert/jmurmel/lambda/META.md

 # Meta-circular or meta-spheric?
 Or is it meta-circular recursively applied which then generates unlimited dimensions of meta?

+What follows are just some random thoughts, don't continue reading.
+If you do read on: you have been warned.

 Around the time during development of JMurmel when I had an almost complete interpreter and started coding the compiler, actually when I coded the compiler part that handles "quote", things started getting weird.